-Runners Are Usually Sold By the Foot and Can Be Installed by the Do it Yourselfer.
+DIY Project?
+Runners Are Usually Sold By the Foot and Can Be Installed by the Do-it-yourselfer.

 Or Can Be Hired Out to a Local Contracting Team!

-Today Let's Teach You How to Measure your Stairs For your Runner so you'll know how much Carpet you” ll need Regardless!
+Today Let's Teach You How to Measure your Stairs For your Runner so you'll know how much Carpet you will need Regardless!

-MEASURE BOTH THE TREAD & RISER ALL TOGETHER (STAIR RUNNER)
+MEASURE BOTH THE TREAD AND STAIR RISER TOGETHER

-The Picture Below illustrates what the Tread of the Stair is Exactly and How to Identify it, and the Same Picture Also Shows The Stair Riser.
+The Picture Above illustrates what the Tread of the Stair is Exactly and How to Identify it, and the Same Picture Also Shows The Stair Riser (straight stairs)

 (Some will Have 13 Stairs and 14 risers)

-Don't Worry About that 13 risers just yet, Let's Concentrate on Our first Measurement
+Don't Worry About those 13 risers just yet, Let's Concentrate on Our first Measurement

 Take a Tape Measure and Measure the Distance from the Bottom Riser and Run it Over the Edge of your Stair Down the Front of the bottom Riser as seen in the Explainer Picture below!